MontagueM/Charm/README.md

 ## License

 The Charm source code is licensed under GPLv3.
 All other used code and DLLs are subject to their own licenses.
-Symmetry is fully copywritten.

 ## Credits